islameehassan/Swig_Range/README.md

 # Swig_Range
-This repository demonstrates how to create a Python `range` module using SWIG to expose the C `Range_t` struct and its associated functions.
+This repository demonstrates how to create a minimal Python `range` module using SWIG to expose the C `Range_t` struct and its associated functions.

 ### API
 - **`Range(start, end)`** – Creates a new `Range` object.